openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 If <span style="color: darkred">no audio output</span> is produced, check the Status page for errors in the log and observe VU meter for activity:

-1. Be sure mode is properly configured.
+1. Be sure `audio mode` is properly configured.
 1. There are `gstreamer` errors indicating problems with audio mode settings.
 1. Adjust slider control or adjust from CLI `pulsemixer`
 1. No PulseAudio Sources Present in dashboard press F5 to refresh browser.